timothyarmes/TAFetchedResultsController/README.md

 TAFetchedResultsController is a subclass of NSFetchedResultsController that allows for empty sections.

-**IMPORTANT NOTE:** This project's advanceing very well, but it's not quote yet ready for use.
-See the limitations described in this document.
-Please feel free to help the advancement!

 ## NSFetchedResultsController limitations

-NSFetchedResultsController is a fantastic class, it allows you to map a core data entity to a UITablView, and keeps them in sync with each other through the use of delegate calls.
+NSFetchedResultsController is a fantastic class, it allows you to map a core data entity to a UITableView, and keeps them in sync with each other through the use of delegate calls.

 However, NSFetchedResultsController's support for sections is limited.
 While it is possible to divide the fetch results into sections, there are some severe limitations:

 * You can't have empty sections.
 * The ordering of the sections is based on the name that you wish to display in the section header.
 It's hard to separate the two without resorting to some very nasty techniques.
-* There's no easy way to recover the section object (assuming that the keypath for section grouping points to another entity) other than searching for it by title.
+* There's no easy way to recover the section object (assuming that the keypath for section grouping points to another entity) other than searching for it by name.

 ## TAFetchedResultsController

 TAFetchedResultsController is a subclass of NSFetchedResultsController that solves the above problems.
 It's *almost* a drop in replacement, but there are a few differences.

-If you don't know how to use NSFetchedResultsController then read about that first in Apple's documentation.
-This readme file will assume that you understand how to use it.
+If you don't know how to use NSFetchedResultsController then you should first read about that first in Apple's documentation.
+This document will assume that you understand how to use it.

+## Core Data Model Requirements

 Whereas NSFetchedResultsController manages one Entity (the items), TAFetchedResultsController manages two: the items and the sections.
 It is therefore necessary to have an Entity to manage the sections as well as the one for the items.
 The Sections entity will have a one-to-many relationship to the items that it contains.
 You'll also need a relationship back again.

+The delete rule for the items relationship should be set to *cascade*.
+This will ensure that when you delete a section the items will be deleted first and thus removed from the table.
+This author hasn't tried using any other delete rule and has no idea what the consequences would be (if any).

+Section Entities need to have a unique and unchanging string key be which they can be identified.
+This property should be used when suppying a key path name to group the items into sections.

-### Initialisation
+## Initialisation

-The initialisation of a TAFetchedResultsController is very similar to that of an NSFetchResultsController, however we create a second fetch request for the sections.
+The initialisation of a TAFetchedResultsController is very similar to that of an NSFetchResultsController, however you must create a second fetch request for the sections.
 In general, you should:

-* Create a fetch request for the items
+* Create a fetch request for the items.
 * Ensure that the items are grouped first by section using the keypath to access an unique identifier on the section Entity.
 (NSFetchResultsController also require this, although you're force to group using the property that will also be used for the section name).
-* Create a fetch request for the sections
+* Create a fetch request for the sections.
 * Sort them any way you please (this will be the order they appear in the table).
 * Create the TAFetchedResultsController passing in these two fetch requests and the key path from the Item's entity to the property in the Section's entity that you're using to uniquely identify it.